-Employees' pension insurance: Must be assessed with a Group I (total disability and requires constant attendance), a Group II (severely restricted ability to live independently), or a Group III (severely restricted ability to work) disability.
-Must have been insured at the first medical exam and have paid contributions during 66.7% of the period from age 20 to two months before the month of the first medical exam

-(including any periods exempt from contribution requirements such as low-income periods).
+Must be assessed with a Group I (total disability and requires constant attendance), Group II (severely restricted ability to live independently), or Group III (severely restricted ability to work) disability.
+Must have been insured at the first medical exam and have paid contributions during 66.7% of the period from age 20 to two months before the month of the first medical exam (including any periods exempt from contribution requirements such as low-income periods).

 Dependent's supplement: Paid to persons with a Group I or II disability for a dependent spouse younger than age 65.
-The supplement ceases when the spouse reaches age 65 and receives a pension in his or her own right under the national pension program.
+The supplement ceases when the spouse reaches age 65 and receives a pension in his or her own right under the NP program.

-Disability grant (employees' pension insurance): Paid for a degree of disability assessed as less severe than Group III.
+Disability grant (employees' pension insurance):

+Paid for a Group I (total disability and requires constant attendance) or Group II (severely restricted ability to live independently) disability.
 Must have paid contributions during 66.7% of the period from age 20 to two months before the month of the first medical exam (including any periods exempt from contribution requirements such as low-income periods).

-Survivor pension

-National pension program: The deceased must have satisfied one of the following conditions: was an old-age pensioner; was an insured person or a resident of Japan aged 60 to 64 with paid contributions during 66.7% of the period from age 20 to two months before the month of the death (including any periods exempt from contribution requirements such as low-income periods); or, if younger than age 65, must have paid continuous contributions for one year before the two-month period before the month of the death.
+Survivor pension (national pension program): The deceased received or was entitled to receive an NP old-age pension; an insured person or a resident of Japan aged 60 to 64 with paid contributions during 66.7% of the period from age 20 to two months before the month of the death (including any periods exempt from contribution requirements such as low-income periods); or, if younger than age 65, must have paid continuous contributions for one year before the two-month period before the month of the death.

-Eligible survivors include the widow living with and caring for the deceased's children up to the end of the fiscal year in which the child reaches age 18 (age 19 if disabled), and the deceased's children up to the end of the fiscal year in which the child reaches age 18 (age 19 if disabled).
+Eligible survivors include a widow(er) living with and caring for the deceased's children up to the end of the fiscal year that the child reaches age 18 (up to the month they reach age 20 if disabled), and full orphans up to the end of the fiscal year that they reach age 18 (up to the month they reach age 20 if disabled).